 As Bilbo Baggins said in “The Hobbit”, “Never laugh at live dragons.”
 This dragon is alive.

 5. Gear up

 Wear every piece of safety equipment you have.
-I don’t know that you are statistically more likely to lay your bike down on The Dragon than anywhere else, but lots of people have lost their lives up there.
+I don’t know that you are statistically more likely to lay your bike down on The Dragon than anywhere else.
+However, lots of people have lost their lives up there.
 Be safe.

 4. Pay attention

 This one seems self-explanatory.
-Also don’t ride it from November through March, conditions at the higher elevations can change quickly.
-Many a rider has been caught in a rough spot because he/she trusted an off-season weather report.
+Also, don’t ride it from November through March.
+Conditions at higher elevations can change quickly.
+Many riders have been caught in a rough spot because he/she trusted an off-season weather report.

 2. Get a global satellite GPS messenger

-Cell service is non-existent in the mountains and, even in a best case scenario, it can take an hour or more for emergency personnel to reach you in the event of a crash.
+Cell service is non-existent in the mountains.
+Also, even in a best-case scenario, it can take an hour or more for emergency personnel to reach you in the event of an emergency.
 The Dragon can be a fun ride, but preparation is key.

 1. Check the tank